-Welcome to the End-of-Life Law and Policy in Canada web site.
+Welcome to the End-of-Life Law and Policy in Canada website.

 - Are living wills legally binding documents?
 Do health care providers have to follow the wishes of family members of dying incompetent patients?

 - Who decides when to stop potentially life sustaining treatment?
 Can patients or their substitute decision-makers demand that treatment be stopped?
 That it be continued?
+Can patients or their substitute decision-makers refuse oral or artificial hydration and nutrition.

-- Is it legal for a health care provider to give ever-increasing doses of medication to alleviate a patient’s suffering even though this may shorten the patient’s life?
+- Is it legal for a health care provider to give ever-increasing doses of pain medication to alleviate a patient’s suffering even though this may shorten the patient’s life?

 - Is assisted suicide legal?